 Don’t Fight This Alone

 You weren’t behind the wheel of that car.
 So you shouldn’t have to pay for damages you didn’t cause.
-Hinkle Law Offices can help you handle the situation and help you prove that you weren’t responsible for the accident.
+Hinkle Law Offices, LLC. can help you handle the situation and help you prove that you weren’t responsible for the accident.
 If a motorist is negligent, they’re liable for the accident caused, not you.

 If you or a loved one has been involved in an accident, contact us today.
 We’ll help you fight for your legal rights and protect you from paying for damages you aren’t responsible for.